sourcefrog/conserve/doc/design.rst

   it's ok to say the storage layer can detect this case and will abort when it notices the block has appeared.

+- Maybe not actually tar?
+Robert points out there's a lot of historical cruft in the format, the format is not well defined, and there might be some waste.

 Verification
 ************